felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 If you need inspiration, check the [template code available here!](../Lab2/line_following_template.py)

-## Conclusion
-After following this lab you should know more about the e-puck robot model, how to program a controller for it in Python, and how to program a robot behavior based on state-machine.

 ## Solution
 Try to implement the state-machine code yourself before checking the solution!
 After a successfull implementation, or if you need inspiration, an example code is available [here](../Lab2/line_following_behavior.py).